-1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway; Erdman (lower lot for contractors due to construction); Campus Center; Athletics; Campus Safety; West House; English House; Russian Center; Rockefeller Courtyard; Rhoads; School of Social Work.
+1. Faculty/Staff: Parking permits allow for parking in designated spaces in the following lots: Gateway, Erdman, Merion, Radnor, Athletics, Campus Safety, West House, English House, Russian Center, Rockefeller Courtyard, Rhoads, Cambrian Row, Bettws-y-Coed, and Graduate School of Social Work.

-2. Resident Students: Parking permits allow for parking in designated spaces in the following lots: Brecon; Batten, and Gateway near HR (lower lot- all spaces have a parking sign for Residents).
+2. Resident Students: Parking permits allow for parking in designated spaces in the following lots: Brecon; Batten, Erdman lower lot, and Gateway near HR (lower lot- all spaces have a parking sign for Residents).
 Overflow parking is available in the Athletics Lot.
 Resident student parking is not permitted in the Radnor lot or at the Campus Center.

-3. Commuter Students: Parking permits allow for parking in designated spaces in the following lots: Campus Center (Blue Dots); Graduate School of Social Work and Social Research.
-Overflow parking is available in the Athletics Lot.
+3. Commuter Students: Parking permits allow for parking in designated spaces in the following lots: Campus Center Radnor lot (Blue Dots); Graduate School of Social Work and Social Research.
+Overflow parking is available in the Athletics Lot, and Brecon /Batten lots.